jmacglashan/decisions_and_dragons/content/posts/horizon.md

 The discounted objective considers an infinite horizon, but the discount factor $\gamma$ acts a lot like a horizon.
 You might wonder if we can still do better while avoiding the problem of many futures all summing up to infinite value.

 And there is!
 Sort of.
 That is, you can instead consider optimizing the _average reward_ over the entire infinite future.
-There are even constraints you can add to that objective such that ofr two futures with the same average reward, you prefer the one that gathers reward the fastest.
+There are even constraints you can add to that objective such that if two futures have the same average reward, you prefer the one that gathers reward the fastest.
 See the [R-learning paper](https://www.researchgate.net/profile/Anton-Schwartz/publication/221346025_A_Reinforcement_Learning_Method_for_Maximizing_Undiscounted_Rewards/links/5e72421aa6fdcc37caf4cf4b/A-Reinforcement-Learning-Method-for-Maximizing-Undiscounted-Rewards.pdf) for a discussion of that.

 Unfortunately, designing algorithms to optimize this average-reward objective has proven challenging.
 There is still work in the area, so we may yet find a solution.
-Until then though, most work will stick with the discounted objective.
+Until then though, most work sticks with the discounted objective.